 In 1847 land was purchased on the banks of Willis Creek, approximately 4 to 5 miles east of the present town of Granger, Texas, by two Allison brothers, Elihu Creswell Allison and James A. Allison.
-Three of James A. Allison's sons built large 2-story homes here and the community of Allison was established.
+Three of James A. Allison's sons built large 2-story homes here, and the community of Allison was established.
 Allison boasted a cotton gin, a store, a Baptist church, and a tabernacle.'
 A school was built circa 1873.
 This Allison School later became known as Friendship.
 It served as a meeting place for the Woodmen of the World Lodge.
-Church services in the Czech language were also occasionally held here by a traveling minister of the Czech Moravian Brethren Church from Fayetteville, Texas.
+Church services in the Czech language were occasionally held here by a traveling minister of the

 People would sleep beneath their wagons with the children inside the wagons.
-Visitors came from miles around bringing enough food to last their horses for a week.
+Visitors came from miles around, bringing enough food to last their horses for a week.
 Good spring water was handy, and fires were always going with beans bubbling in the big pots and cornbread baking in dutch ovens.
-The men cut trees to construct bases for benches, and local lumberyards would lend planks for the tops.
+The men cut trees to construct bases for

 This new Friendship Community soon had 2 stores, a service station, a blacksmith shop, a Baptist church, a tabernacle and a cotton gin.